 Request a Callback

-If you and your ex-partner cannot agree on the time your children will spend with each parent, the Court has the authority to intervene and issue decisions on your behalf.
+In the event that you and your ex-partner are unable to reach an agreement on the time your children will spend with each parent, the Court has the authority to intervene and issue decisions on your behalf.
 These decisions are now referred to as Child Arrangements Orders, replacing previous terms such as Child Contact, Child Custody Orders, and Residence Orders.

 There are 2 types of Child Arrangement Orders;

 Live with – the Court can decide which parent the child will live with, or if they will live equally with both parents.

 Spend time with – when parents cannot agree the arrangements for the child to spend time with the parent they do not live with, the Court can decide the exact timings.

 If you and your ex-partner can reach a mutual agreement regarding your child's upbringing and daily life, a parenting plan is an excellent way to document these arrangements.
 To make this agreement legally binding, a consent order can be drafted with the help of a legal professional.